Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet: Results and Discussion

 \subsection{Signatures of Electron-Boson Interactions}

-The spin bands observed in Figs.~\ref{fig:fig1}c and \ref{fig:fig1}d show apparent signs of energy broadening over the range $E_{\text{B}}=0-\SI{400}{\meV}$.
-Typically, such broadening can be described by various quasiparticle renormalizations, signaling a reduced lifetime $\tau$ and associated increased self-energy $\Sigma$ for the electron states \cite{Hofmann2009electron}.
-Assuming $\Sigma$ is independent of $\vb{k}$ over the energy range, the measured ARPES intensity at temperature $T$ will be proportional to a simplified expression for the spectral function $\mathcal{A}(\vb{k},\omega)$:
+The spin bands in Figs.~\ref{fig:fig1}c and \ref{fig:fig1}d contain apparent signs of broadening over the binding energy range $E_{\text{B}}=0-\SI{400}{\meV}$.
+Typically, such energy broadening can be described by various quasiparticle renormalizations, signaling a reduced lifetime $\tau$ and associated increased self-energy $\Sigma$ for the electron states \cite{Hofmann2009electron}.
+One can often assume $\Sigma(\vb{k},\omega)$ to vary slowly with momentum when observed over a narrow range of $E$ vs. $\vb{k}$ -- for instance, within the interaction region of a renormalized electron energy band \cite{gayone2005determining}.
+The measured ARPES intensity at a temperature $T$ is then proportional to a simplified expression for the spectral function $\mathcal{A}(\vb{k},\omega)$ \cite{damascelli2004probing,Hofmann2009electron}:

-$\mathcal{A}(\vb{k},\omega)$ is related to the imaginary part of the one-particle Green's function for the photoexcitation process \cite{hufner2013photoelectron}.
-Notably, Eq.~\ref{eq:spectral} states that for cuts through the data at constant energy, $\mathcal{A}(\vb{k},\omega)$, will assume a Lorentzian line profile with peak maximum at $\varepsilon\pqty{\vb{k}}+\Re\Sigma$ and $\text{FWHM}=2\Im\Sigma$ \cite{LaShell2000non}.
-By extracting and fitting momentum distribution curves (MDCs) for each measured energy one can thus obtain the real and imaginary self-energy components.
-These are described by
+$\mathcal{A}(\vb{k},\omega)$ is again proportional to the imaginary part of the one-particle Green's function for the photoexcitation process.
+Notably, Eq.~\ref{eq:spectral} states that for cuts through the data at constant binding energy $\hbar\omega$, $\mathcal{A}(\vb{k},\omega)$ will assume a Lorentzian line profile with a peak maximum at the value of $\vb{k}$ where $\hbar\omega=\varepsilon\pqty{\vb{k}}+\Re\Sigma(\omega)$ and a full width at half maximum $\text{FWHM}=2\Im\Sigma(\omega)$.
+By extracting and fitting momentum distribution curves (MDCs) at each measured energy one can then estimate the real and imaginary components of $\Sigma$ as \cite{gayone2005determining,Cui2007high,Claessen2009}: